tintin10q/computational-linguistics-summary/Languages/Grammar.md

 # Grammers
-A grammer is a language for defining [[Languages|languages]].
+A grammer is a language for defining [languages](Languages.md).
 If you write rules for a language then these rules are also called the grammar.
 The individual rules you write are called a production.
-Grammars define the structure of the [[Sentences|sentences]] in the language.
+Grammars define the structure of the [sentences](Sentences.md) in the language.

 A grammar consits of multiple productions.
 Productions can be seen as rewrite rules.
 If the left side matches you can replace it with the other side.
 Also if you already have something that is part of the language you can make more things in the language.